-WSU statutes and policies prohibit sexual discrimination in accord with the requirements of Title IX.
+WSU statutes and policies prohibit sexual discrimination - which includes sexual assault, sexual harassment, domestic and dating violence, and stalking - in accord with the requirements of Title IX.
 These statutes and policies apply to faculty, staff and students and are available online.
-Sexual Harassment: bog.wayne.edu/code/2_28_06.php Sexual Assault: policies.wayne.edu/01-5-sexual-assault.php